Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/pointers-introduction.md

+---
+uid: input-system-pointer-devices-intro
+---

-# Introduction to pointer devices
+# Pointer devices introduction

 A pointer device tracks positions on a 2D surface.
 The Input System package supports the following types of pointer device: